Becky Watherston

 If you would like to get started the consultation and first session can be done together, one after the other.

 I work online, on the phone or face to face, whichever suits your needs.
-I have counselling rooms in Shadwell/Wapping E1W accessible and with parking.
+I have counselling rooms in Shadwell/Wapping E1W.
 Online and telephone counselling clients can be anywhere in the UK.

 No question is a silly question